How you can invest in a way that matches your outlook

 Environmental, social and governance investing (ESG) is one of the broadest approaches to responsible investing.
 It isn’t tied to one exclusive moral or ethical purpose; it’s a process that allows fund managers to take a more holistic look at all of the ESG factors that could influence the performance of an investment.
 Fund managers who follow ESG principles consider the following factors in their investment decision making process to assess risk and return.1

 - climate change

 - working conditions, including slavery and child labour

 - tax strategy

 Today, many fund managers incorporate ESG values into their fund selections.
-These individuals, including several of London Life’s own fund managers, have shown their commitment to this practice through signing the United Nations-supported Principles for Responsible Investment (PRI).
-These 6 principles were designed by an international group of institutional investors and approved by the United Nations Secretary General.
+These individuals, including several of London Life’s own fund managers, have shown their commitment to this practice through signing the United Nations-supported Principles for Responsible Investment (PRI) Opens a new website in a new window.
+These 6 principles Opens a new website in a new window were designed by an international group of institutional investors and approved by the United Nations Secretary General.

 The PRI provides a list of actions fund managers can follow to make ESG principles a part of their investment practice.
 The PRI protects the “long-term interests of its signatories, of the financial markets and economies in which they operate and ultimately of the environment and society as a whole”.2

 Talk to your financial security advisor if you’d like to learn more about whether responsible investing is right for your portfolio.